-Module Department Units Remote Sensing Geography & Topographic Science 1 Statistics and Information Technology Statistics 1 Data Analysis and Interpretation Statistics 1 Information Technology in Management and Business Management Studies 1 Financial Modelling for Management Accounting & Finance 1 Project Management Computing Science 1 Human Factors and Organisational Relations Management Studies 1 Archaeological Computer-based Graphical Analysis Archaeology 1 English Language & Literature English Literature, English Language 1 Computer Applications in Music Music 1 Introduction to Text Processing and Text Analysis for the Humanities English Literature, Faculty of Arts 1 Introduction to Cultural and Heritage Computing Archaeology and HATII 1 Introduction to Digitisation for Research and Preservation Humanities Computing and Information Management 1
+Module Department Units Statistics and Information Technology Statistics 1 Information Technology in Management and Business Management Studies 1 Financial Modelling for Management Accounting & Finance 1 Project Management Computing Science 1 Human Factors and Organisational Relations Management Studies 1 Archaeological Computer-based Graphical Analysis (suspended 2002-2003) Archaeology 1 Computer Applications in Music (suspended 2002-2003) Music 1 Electronic Texts (e-texts): Processing and Analysis for the Humanities English Literature, Faculty of Arts 1 Introduction to Cultural and Heritage Computing Archaeology and HATII 1 2D Digitisation: Theory and Practice Humanities Computing and Information Management 1

-- 12. Not all modules may be available in every year, and additional modules may be instituted on the recommendation of the Board of Studies with the approval of Senate. - 13.
-In certain strand-specific modules where numbers are limited, priority will be given to students enrolled in that strand. - 14.
+12. Not all modules may be available in every year, and additional modules may be instituted on the recommendation of the Board of Studies with the approval of Senate.

+- 13. In certain strand-specific modules where numbers are limited, priority will be given to students enrolled in that strand. - 14.
 Some modules will have pre-requisites in the form of a level of qualification or of completion to a required standard of some other designated module. - 15.
 The choice of modules by candidates shall be subject to the approval of the course director in consultation with the course tutors concerned.
 Suitably qualified candidates may be granted exemption from the requirements to include certain modules in their curriculum, in which case they will be required to substitute other modules. - 16.
 Application for admission should be made to the Postgraduate Admissions Tutor, Department of Computing Science.